Introduction

 The File By drop-down allows a user to select the method of filing the flight with ATC.

-Options are: file by flight number, file by registration number, or file by FIN.
+Options are: file by Flight (flight number), file by Registration number, or file by FIN.

 Hazard source

 Selection of a hazard model will be triggered by the "Hazard Source" field within the UI.
-The available options will be NONE, TEL, and DTN.
-The "TEL" option includes the hazard data communicated as part of the global GRIB, updated 4 times daily.
-The "DTN" option includes the new hourly hazard data, valid for North America Only.
+The available options will be NONE, EFH, and ERP.
+The "EFH" option includes the new hourly hazard data, valid for North America Only.
+The "ERP" option includes the hazard data communicated as part of the global GRIB, updated 4 times daily.

-If the DTN option is selected, and the flight operates beyond North America, the base "TEL" hazard data will be considered.
+If the EFH option is selected, and the flight operates beyond North America, the base "ERP" hazard data will be considered.

 The Driftdown Method dropdown allows the user to select the method of driftdown on a per-compute basis.